 - Make It Short: Short, punchy titles not only grab the reader’s attention, they are easier to share on social media.

-Pro Tip: As a rule of thumb, try to keep your titles under 8 words.
-Use the following epic title templates.
-Click here to see more.
+Pro Tip: As a rule of thumb, try to keep your titles under 8 words, and leverage these epic title templates.

 3. Does the Opening Line Grab the Reader’s Attention?

 There are many methods for writing attention-grabbing introductory paragraphs: